mvousden/buildbot-lets-explore/README.md

  - Testing the polling mechanism automatically tests and builds.
  - Connecting the test and build job, so that the build job is triggered by a successful test.
  - Automated testing of any new branches.
+Merge commits are not counted separately, unfortunatly.